Breeding & Genetics

 Inheritance mode: co-dominant to the normal gene, but many authorities prefer to classify it as recessive in peach-faced lovebirds because the single-factor coloring is difficult to detect in birds with other mutations.
 In cockatiels it is accepted as a dominant or co-dominant mutation

 Although Terry Martin prefers to call this the tangerine locus, I'm not aware of any species where it is called the tangerine mutation.
-In fact I'm not aware of any species where it occurs other than peach-faced lovebirds and cockatiels.
 This mutation apparently affects red psittacin but not yellow.
 In lovebirds, the face color is changed from rosy to orange.
 The color of the tail markings changes too, while the body color is thought to remain unchanged (although some sources report a subtle change in body color).
 In lovebirds, a double factor bird (one that has two copies of the gene) has a different appearance than single factor (a bird with only one copy of the gene).
 In cockatiels, the cheek color is changed from orange to yellow or yellow-orange, although the other splits and mutations that the bird has will have an influence on the appearance of the cheek spot.
 There may be individual variations as well that are not related to the presence of other mutations.
 Because of this variability in appearance, it's difficult to tell exactly how different a DF cockatiel is from an SF cockatiel.
+Terry Martin's cockatiel book (published in 2007 and possibly outdated on this subject) says that adult cocks change their cheek color (becoming more orange), and that double factor birds may be more likely to have a purer yellow face, with DF cocks perhaps being more likely to retain the yellow color in adulthood.

 Because of all the questions about inheritance mode and the action of the gene, and because it's only been observed in two species, I wonder if orangeface and DYC are really mutations of the same locus.
 It might be the action of species-specific genes that coincidentally have a similar effect, in a couple of species whose red psittacin occurs solely or primarily in the face.